Squid-oid/physics-fun/README.md

 At the present version, (Maybe I'll version number, in which case V.0.9) I have around 400 lines of code in python using the pysdl2 library.
 Of these lines around 150 are from early testing before I started using pysdl2 and was using trtle for graphics output {<3 Turtle graphics my love}.
 I am using pysdl2 for input/output handling, ie to present my objects in a human usable form and to handle keyboard/mouse input, but will do my best to avoid using any built in object of physics handling since I want to write my own very basics physics engine.

 The code I have so far creates a small window with boundaries placed at the edges and allows a single ball to bounce around inside the boundaries.
 The ball is assumed to keep all of it's energy in a collision but to have it's velocity vector in the direction of the wall reversed.
 This code apears to be stable but has flickering in the balls presentation due to misuse of the sprite system.

+# Notes on the Project workflow
+I am working in VSCode on windows 10 using conda (miniconda3) to manage my environment, and use primarily the VSCode git interface to manage the project with occasional tweaks through the github website :smile: